ElektraInitiative/libelektra/src/bindings/xfconf/README.md

 ## Quality

-Note that this binding only handles configuration directly handles within Xfconf.
+Note that this binding only handles configuration directly handled within Xfconf.
 It is not able to configure settings which live outside Xfconf such as Gtk themes.
 However, since settings such as the Gtk theme part of the Xfce desktop itself, this binding is not able to configure Xfce fully.